Article by Vijay Pal Dalmia, Advocate Partner & Head of Intellectual Property Laws Division, Vaish Associates Advocates, New Delhi India

 Under the Trade Marks Act, both civil and criminal remedies are simultaneously available against infringement and passing off.

 Infringement of trademark is violation of the exclusive rights granted to the registered proprietor of the trademark to use the same.
-A trademark is said to be infringed by a person, who, not being a permitted user, uses an identical/similar/deceptively similar mark to the registered trademark without the authorisation of the registered proprietor of the trademark.
+A trademark is said to be infringed by a person, who, not being a permitted user, uses an identical/ similar/ deceptively similar mark to the registered trademark without the authorization of the registered proprietor of the trademark.
 However, it is pertinent to note that the Indian trademark law protects the vested rights of a prior user against a registered proprietor which is based on common law principles.

 Passing off is a common law tort used to enforce unregistered trademark rights.
 Passing off essentially occurs where the reputation in the trademark of party A is misappropriated by party B, such that party B misrepresents as being the owner of the trademark or having some affiliation/nexus with party A, thereby damaging the goodwill of party A. For an action of passing off, registration of a trademark is irrelevant.